photo: Keith Trammel

 Is harp too quiet to be heard at my event?

 Event acoustics can vary tremendously based on building construction, outdoor locations, number of guests, etc. Even unamplified, harps can put out a surprising amount of volume!
 Still, in “acoustically-challenged” locations, they can be amplified.
 I use state-of-the-art technology to ensure accurate, lush sound quality.
 I regularly play in large venues such as convention centers for up to a thousand people without difficulty.
-Please feel to ask me about your specific venue requirements.

 Do I need to have other instruments along with harp?